lucky-yoolk/icons-flat-osx/README.md

 Issues through emails and Facebook are not fulfilled.

 ### Create your icons
-I've included a basic template both .svg & .fla files (cause i've always used Flash to create basic shapes, i find it more practical).
+I've included a basic template both .svg & .fla files.
-Use this basic rules : no gradient, no flashy colors, 45° angles...
-Send your custom icons [here](https://github.com/dr-slash/icons-flat-osx/issues/42), submissions must provide your name, your website, and an svg file at least.
-*Please dont contribute if you're not a confirmed designer, i dont validate if it doesnt fit with actual set.*

 ### Text Corrections
 I'm not that good in english ^^ if somebody can correct wrong words and sentence, you're welcome!